Battery Care

 • When unsuccessful, repeat the whole procedure

-• Spontaneous shutdown when removing the external battery BAT1, although the internal battery BAT0 is charged.
+• ThinkPad unexpectedly switches off when the external battery BAT1 is removed, even if the internal battery BAT0 is still charged.
 Reference: Issue #690.

-• Battery does not charge although the charger is connected and no charge threshold is active.
+• Battery is not charging even though the charger is connected and no charge threshold is active.

-Possible cause: malfunction of the EC firmware, which controls all charging operations independently of the operating system.
+However, in the mentioned cases, there was no battery or hardware defect, but rather a malfunction of the EC firmware, which controls all battery functions independently of the operating system.

 Solutions:

-• Press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip
+• Reset the EC: shut down the system, then press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip

 Symptom: some users report severely reduced battery capacity or sudden drops of the charge level from around 30% to zero when employing charge thresholds.